 The new law, enforced by the same people under whose watch thousands were killed, will make everyone else who dissents a possible target.
 The government is correct that this new law is about terror, but it isn’t one that will end it.I write this as protest.
 I say no too.

-It's only when I left the Philippines that I had to confront issues about race.
+It was only when I left the Philippines that I had to confront issues about race.

 I still don't have the proper language to articulate the encounters I had — how I felt a pang of guilt every time I was serviced by an older white person, as if I was going against the natural world order; how I went from being offended then flattered when told I "assimilated very well"; how I didn't know how to react when a group of drunk students shouted Chinese gibberish at me; how I was certain I got a high mark for my dissertation only because I exceeded my white supervisor's substandard expectations of a Pacific Islander's academic abilities; how I doubted how I looked like because I couldn't tell if I was told I was beautiful because I was beautiful or because I looked different; how I blamed my being Filipino, the color of my skin, the ambiguity of my name/face/built for not being wanted enough by internships I sought, companies I applied for, men I loved.